 Line twenty-seven of ‘Small-Scale Reflections on a Great House’ begins by reiterating the fact that these dishes, along with everything else, are never going to leave the house they entered.

 Over the next few lines the items, people, and experiences build upon one another quickly.
 Some of the things that never leave the house are servants and “phonographs,” the latter of reference to old-fashioned record players.
 Less tangibly, epilepsy in the blood does not easily leave a home.
 This is a very clear reference to family history, specifically, blood relations.
 With this line a reader can confirm the poet’s interest in tracing the history of his family through what the house has seen.
 He goes on, describing sons-in-law who forget their mothers but stay in the house for other reasons.

-There are young women who enter into the house from orthodox families and have to observe certain rituals.
-These are centred around the comings and goings of the monsoons and calendar dates.
-Another important aspect which can be found in association with the young women, and the household are banana trees.
+There are young women who enter the house from orthodox families and have to observe certain rituals.
+These are centered around the comings and goings of the monsoons and calendar dates.
+Another important aspect that can be found in association with the young women and the household are banana trees.
 The leaves, which have a number of uses, reference traditional mealtime practices, including dietary restrictions.